olejorga/otto-throttle/README.md

 \*Not tested on these OSs.

 ## Installation
-Place the extracted "otto_throttle" folder inside your plugins folder:
+Place the extracted "Otto Throttle" folder inside your plugins folder:
 ```bash
 C:\<PATH TO XP>\X-Plane 11\Resources\plugins\Otto Throttle
 ```